SchmidtDSE/plastics-interventions-doc/reduce_eps.md

 <br>

 # Introduction
-This intervention does account for some knowledge external to the tool's model itself and it also makes a number of important assumptions that are often user-configurable.
+This intervention is mechanistic and does not use significant external literature support.
+Even still, it makes a number of important and often user configurable assumptions.

 \medskip
 <br>